 Cat therapy works in two ways.

-The kitties are suitable for isolated individual cases and for facilities where they help a larger number of people.
+The kitties are suitable for isolated individual cases and for facilities that help a more significant number of people.

 In other words, you can opt for a therapy cat as a personal pet or benefit from the services therapy cats do for groups in various institutions.